-One day, Lord Shiva and Goddess Parvati were playing the game of dice.
-They got so engrossed in the game that a verbal duel broke out between the couple.
-Lord Vishnu had to intervene to show them that this disagreement between them was an illusion created by him.
-In the discussions that followed Shiva said that possessions are temporary...everything is Maya (illusion)...even the food we eat is Maya.
+Shiva's sudden turn of fortunes led to a verbal duel between the couple.
+Finally, Lord Vishnu intervened and revealed that the dice moved as per His wish and they were under the illusion that they were playing.
+In the philosophical discussion that followed, Lord Shiva said that possessions are temporary...everything is Maya (illusion)...even the food we eat is Maya.

-Goddess Parvati did not agree that food is an illusion.
+Goddess Parvati did not agree that food is illusion.
 She wanted to know how the world would survive without food and disappeared.
 Her disappearance made earth barren.
 Soon there was severe drought and shortage of food.
 Many started perishing due to scarcity of food.

 Goddess Parvati could not see her children perishing out hunger and appeared in Kashi (Varanasi) as Annapoorna Devi and started serving food to the needy.
 Shiva appeared before her and said that food cannot be dismissed as mere illusion as it is required to nourish the body in which resides the Atma.

 Since then Goddess Parvati is worshipped as the Goddess of food - Annapoorna Devi.

-The day on which Parvati chose to take the form of Annapoorna and save the earth from starvation was Akshay Tritiya.
+The day which parvati chose to take the form of Annapoorna and save the earth from starvation was Akshay tritiya.